 For me, an idea in one discipline can more often than not, spark an idea in another discipline, which in turn, makes a connection to another.

-I have always been fascinated by contrasts and anomalies: a hippie who pulls off high-end business deals; a heavy metal kid that likes folk music; poppies at the side of the motorway; boundaries that are clearly not recognised.
-My artistic endeavours attempt to explore such anomalies, be it in music or the visual arts.
 My artistic journey so far has seen me taking the theme of “Statistics” and trying to soften a cold, hard concept: putting geometric shapes and patterns into an incongruous natural setting, making something beautiful and calming from elements concerned only with mathematics and data.
 I am currently working on bringing together ancient themes and modern environments.
 Nature always wins…